awsdocs/amazon-kendra-developer-guide/doc_source/create-index.md

 **To create an index \(SDK\)**

-1. You need to provide values for the following variables:
+1. Provide values for the following variables:
-   + `description` – A description of the index that you are creating\.
+   + `description` – A description of the index that you're creating\.
+This is optional\.
-   + `index_name` – The name of the index that you are creating\.
+   + `index_name` – The name of the index that you're creating\.
-   + `role_arn` – The Amazon Resource Name \(ARN\) of a role that can run Amazon Kendra operations\.
+   + `role_arn` – The Amazon Resource Name \(ARN\) of a role that can run Amazon Kendra APIs\.
 For more information, see [IAM access roles for Amazon Kendra](iam-roles.md)\.

-1. The following examples create an index with Amazon Kendra\.
+1. In the following examples, an index with Amazon Kendra is created\.

 ------
 #### [ Python ]